arun-r-007/GDG-Recruitment/README.md

 my first idea is to store the data in json file **( records.json )** but java script can't directly store data in json local file

-so, i got a insight from web we can store data in current session but, it wont access by other pages.. , but later i got the real ans what it is ? we can store data in local storage , it can access till the browser session.. like **mini database inside the browser**
+so, i got a insight from web we can store data in current session but, it wont access by other pages.. , but later i got the real ans what it is ? we can store data in localstorage , it can access till the browser session.. like **mini database inside the browser**

 so i stored user's data in an array while registering and accessed while logging.. and etc...